mixu/gr/readme.md

 ## Getting started

+First, [install node.js](http://nodejs.org/download/), which comes with the npm command.

-To install gr (the name was already taken on npm):
+Next, to install gr (the name was already taken on npm):

     npm install -g git-run

+You may need to prefix this with `sudo`.

 Use the auto-discovery feature to set up tags quickly: